aineon/CookiesCookbook/README.md

 The tutor provides project requirements and encourages students to build the solution independently before reviewing the tutor's solution.

-This solution contains the following two projects:
-- `CookieCookbook` (Built by me before viewing the tutor's solution)
-- `CookieCookbookTutorSolution` (Tutor's solution)

 ---

 ## 🛠 Built With